SarangDeshmukh7/Object-Tracking-Using-YOLOv3/README.md

 To capture video, it is needed to create VideoCapture object.
 Its argument can be camera's index or name of video file.
 Camera index is usually 0 for built-in one.
-Try to select other cameras by passing 1, 2, 3, etc.
+Try to select other cameras by passing 1, 2, 3, etc

 $ Download the pre-trained YOLO v3 weights file from this link and place it in yolo-coco-data folder.